What Is Physiatry?

 You may benefit from seeing a physiatrist if:

-Accidents or injuries sometimes leave us with pain or limited function, impacting normal activities like getting up, taking the stairs, or resting comfortably.
-A physiatrist can help design a treatment plan to overcome these issues.
-They can also help manage ongoing discomfort caused by specific issues like back pain, obesity, nerve damage, stroke, and arthritis.
+You struggle with everyday activities.
+Accidents or injuries sometimes leave us with pain or limited function, impacting normal activities such as getting up, taking the stairs, or resting comfortably.

-Many illnesses and their treatments can cause limited energy.
-Fatigue can make it more difficult for you to move easily, avoid injury, or reach your exercise goals.
+You have limited energy due to an illness.
+Many illnesses and their treatments cause limited energy.
+Fatigue can make it more difficult to move easily, avoid injury, or reach your exercise goals.

 What to Expect at the Physiatrist

-You should also voice your goals for treatment, whether that’s relieving back pain or strengthening muscle performance.
-Physiatrists work to help you overcome personal setbacks keeping you from living a full life—and what that means to an individual patient guides the best course of treatment.
+You should voice your goals for treatment, whether that’s relieving back pain or strengthening muscle performance.
+Physiatrists work to help you overcome personal setbacks keeping you from living a full life—and what that means to each patient guides the best course of treatment.

-If a diagnosis is needed, the doctor may run tests like X-rays, nerve conduction studies, and electromyography to identify the cause of a problem, informing the next steps for a recovery plan.
-They also look at your holistic health to work around — and improve symptoms of — underlying conditions like diabetes or arthritis.
+If a diagnosis is needed, the doctor may run tests such as X-rays, nerve conduction studies, and electromyography to identify the cause of the problem and decide on the next steps for a recovery plan.
+They also look at your holistic health to work around and improve symptoms of underlying conditions such as diabetes or arthritis.

 - At-home care programs

-- Specialized treatment to be carried out by a specialist, like a physical therapist or orthopedic surgeon
+- Treatment to be carried out by a specialist, such as a physical therapist or orthopedic surgeon

 - Mental health care to help you cope with a condition and respond to treatment